-Nearly 30% of the population lives below the poverty line, despite claims of sharp reductions of poverty levels in the region. the proportion of people living below the poverty line in Bangladesh fell from 59% to 50% between 1990 and 2000, while this proportion shrank during the same period from 39% to 26% in India.
-However, these proportions increased in Pakistan and Sri Lanka: while in 1990, the levels of people living below poverty were of 28% and 20% respectively, the proportions increased to 33% and 25% respectively.
+Nearly 30% of the population lives below the poverty line, despite claims of sharp reductions of poverty levels in the region.
+Thus, the proportion of people living below the poverty line in India shrank from 39% in 1990 to 26% in 2000, while in Bangladesh it fell from 59% to 50% during the same time frame.
+However, these proportions increased in Sri Lanka and Pakistan: while in 1990, the levels of people living below poverty were of 28% and 20% respectively, the proportions increased to 33% and 25% respectively.
 Paradoxically, all this has happened despite high levels of economic growth: while the world grew at an average rate of 2.6% during 1990-2003, South Asian economies expanded at rates of 5.2%.